Product

 Source: PandoraFMS.com

 Pandora FMS is a scalable monitoring platform for hybrid cloud, virtual machines, and on-premises environments.
-It supports AWS, Microsoft Azure, Google Cloud, VMware, and Nutanix via APIs.
+It supports AWS, Microsoft Azure, VMware, Nutanix, and the Google Cloud platform via APIs.

-It offers a single dashboard where IT teams can monitor infrastructure, storage, networks, and virtual machines.
+It offers a single dashboard where IT teams can monitor cloud infrastructure, storage, network connectivity, and virtual machines.

-Pandora FMS also features real-time alerts, performance tracking, and automated reports for better decision-making.
+Pandora FMS also features continuous auto-discovery, real-time alerts, performance tracking, and automated tools for data collection and reporting.

 5. Rakuten SixthSense